Ad Space — Top Banner

 Vis-Viva Equation — Orbital Speed Calculator

-Calculate orbital speed at any point in an elliptical orbit using the vis-viva equation.
+Calculate orbital velocity at any point using the vis-viva equation v^2=GM(2/r-1/a).

 Orbital Speed

-The vis-viva equation gives the speed of an object at any point in its orbit around a central body.
+The vis-viva equation gives the orbital speed of a body at any point in its orbit around a central mass, regardless of orbit shape (circular or elliptical).

 Where:

-• v = orbital speed at current position
+• v = orbital speed at the given point (m/s)

-• M = mass of the central body
+• M = mass of central body (kg)

-• r = current distance from the center of the central body
+• r = current distance from central body (m)

-• a = semi-major axis of the orbit
+• a = semi-major axis of orbit (m) — for circular orbits, a = r

 Ad Space — Bottom Banner